 Your Guide To The Best 23 Greek Restaurants In Melbourne

-This place serves the kind of Greek food you actually wouldn't expect as they claim themselves: "Prepared slow.
-Served fast.”
-There are several Jimmy's locations in the Melbourne area that serve real Greek street food with very fresh and tasty ingredients.
+This restaurant serves a style of Greek cuisine that you probably wouldn't anticipate, given what they say about themselves: "Prepared slow.
+"Served quickly."
+There are multiple Jimmy's locations in the Melbourne area, each of which serves authentic Greek street food made with ingredients that are both very fresh and very flavorful.

 ENA Greek Street Food